 Now it is time to work… take into consideration that not all the days will be the same, so your activities will be defined depending on the daily needs, we count on your flexibility to help at the project.

-At midday’s, you will have a break for lunch.
+At midday, you will have a three-hour break for lunch.
 This is a great opportunity for you to get to know the people of the community and their lives.

-For the following days, the schedule is similar, working 4 to 5 hours a day, Monday to Friday.
-The coordinator will indicate you where you will be most needed, and of course if you have ideas, these are always welcome!!
+For the following days, the schedule is similar, working 5 hours a day, Monday thru Friday.
+The coordinator will indicate where you will be most needed, and of course if you have ideas, these are always welcome!!

 Weekends are free, and if you need any further assistance to coordinate excursions or short escapes nearby, we are here to help.